-Do the Connect to Your Extraordinary Client guided visualization (below).
+Do the Meet Your Soul Match Client guided visualization (below).
 Connect with your person and their world.
 Get really clear on their needs.
 Shape your offers from that space.
 You can also use the Ask and Deliver method described above.

 3. The copy doesn't engage the emotions of the buyer and evoke urgency to solve the problem.
 Blink.
 The audience moves on.